martrip/single-cell_classification/README.md

 Figure 1 Cell Classification

-All icons used in this report are from Free Vector Icons and Stickers - PNG, SVG, EPS, PSD and CSS (flaticon.com)
+All icons used in this report are from [flaticon](https://www.flaticon.com/)

 ## 2. Features Descriptions
 •	3,000 genes